Category : Uncategorized

 Watch this space for exciting news about upcoming speakers!

-FRIDAY, March 8, 2019: We’ll welcome Paul Warren of UCLA’s Institute of Geophysics.
-Paul will keep things relatively simple by not quizzing us on his recent scientific paper titled “Multistage fluid-driven secondary alteration in an extraordinarily evolved eucrite” — instead, he’ll share his research on lunar rock samples brought back to earth by the Apollo astronauts.
+FRIDAY, March 8, 2019: We welcomed Paul Warren of UCLA’s Institute of Geophysics.
+Paul kept things relatively simple by not quizzing us on his recent scientific paper titled “Multistage fluid-driven secondary alteration in an extraordinarily evolved eucrite” — instead, he shared his research on lunar rock samples brought back to earth by the Apollo astronauts.
 (Whew!)
-Come on down!